nd2302/nd2302/README.md

 - Hi, I’m Nishant!
-- I’m interested in Data Science and UI/UX design.
+- I’m interested in UI/UX design and random stuff in general.
 - I’m currently working on Competetive Coding and Personal Projects.
 - How to reach me: https://www.linkedin.com/in/nishant-dash-87339820a/